equinor/ecalc/docs/docs/about/references/keywords/RATE.md

 ## Description

-This can be used in two ways:
+This can be used in three ways:

 - Used to define the rate for some [ENERGY_USAGE_MODEL](/about/references/keywords/ENERGY_USAGE_MODEL.md) types using an `Expression`
 - Used defining the units of a [PUMP](/about/modelling/setup/facility_inputs/pump_modelling/pump_charts.md) and [COMPRESSOR CHARTS](/about/modelling/setup/models/compressor_modelling/compressor_charts/index.md).
+- From eCalc v8.8: Used to define the rate for [EMISSION](/about/references/keywords/EMISSION.md) in [VENTING_EMITTERS](/about/references/keywords/VENTING_EMITTERS.md)

 ## Format